top of page

 Food Sensitivity Testing

 Food sensitivity testing can help identify potential triggers.
+Here are some common options:

 IgG-Based Testing